Beginner's guide to assistive technology

 The distinction between a reading machine and a video magnifier has reduced drastically over the last few years, with many video magnifiers including Optical Character Recognition (OCR) software to read a document out loud

 With the addition of a camera to many mobile phones and tablets means they can act as low-level video magnifiers.
 There are also many different apps available which can turn a mobile device into a portable video magnifier.
-Examples of these include Optelec Magnifier, Big Magnify and Claro MagX; on iOS, and Your Magnifier on Android.
+Examples of these include Optelec Magnifier, Big Magnify and Claro MagX; on iOS.

 A video magnifier that plugs into a television is around £100 and desktop machines cost between £1,000 and £4,000.
 Typically the more expensive the model, the more features it has.
 Pocket video magnifiers range in price from around £400.

 A Braille display is used in conjunction with a screen reader on a computer or mobile device to allow someone to read digital information in a tactile form.
 A Braille display consists of a number of cells which have eight pins in each.
 As information is received from the computer the top six pins move up and down to form Braille characters, with the lower two pins signifying formatting or other information.
 Braille displays usually have between 12 and 80 cells.